 What’s an on-the-spot poem?

-At the West Seattle Farmers Market, two couples were nearby.
-Couple #1 leaned in & whispered: “Our friends don’t know we’re pregnant — can you write a poem to tell them?”
-The best part was watching the other couple read the poem and yell: “No way!!”
+At the Farmers Market in West Seattle, Washington, two couples were near my table.
+A guy from couple #1 leaned in and whispered to me: “Can you write a poem to tell our friends we’re pregnant?”
+The best part was watching the other couple read the poem and yell, “No way!”
+Later, the poem requesters, James & EmilyRose Frasca, posted the poem on social media.

 “This was really incredible.
 And the poem was perfect – they wound up using it as their birth announcement on Facebook later in the day.” —James Frasca, poem requester